-The outside’s not pretty, but inside you’ll find a warm welcome and fair dinkum people —except the pastor, he’s Canadian!
+The outside’s not pretty, but inside you’ll find a warm welcome and fair dinkum people.

 At almost a hundred years old —that milestone will be hit in 2021 at Belfield— Croydon Park-Belfield Uniting Church has served this neighbourhood faithfully.
 This is evident in the fact that the suburb of Belfield was actually named after the church, which began using a contraction of Belmore and Enfield to identify itself in the local Ashbury Central Circuit (Methodist) when it took possession of the current property in 1921!
 While our property certainly seems to reflect its age, don’t be distracted!
 We’re a community with our hope and hearts set on the future … and redevelopment!

-Known affectionately as "the church at the corner", while the main congregation is predominantly white Anglo-Australians of the Uniting Church-persuasion, various other congregations, ethnicities and denominations gather and worship and minister here:
+Known affectionately as "the church at the corner", while the main faith community is predominantly white Anglo-Australians of the Uniting Church-persuasion, various other congregations, ethnicities and denominations gather and worship and minister here:

 There is a place for anyone and everyone at Croydon Park-Belfield Uniting Church.
 There’s most certainly a place for you in this community of diverse friends who support, encourage and challenge each other in Christian faith and lifestyle … food and coffee may be involved!

 In the Bible, being a friend of God is the highest complement made of only a few of the notable and infamous figures whose stories are described in there:

 We believe that being a friend of God is a very special thing, something worth devoting one’s life to because, if God is real, then He is our creator and more than capable of making good on the free, full and forever life promised by Jesus.